claudiusbr/LetterGenerator/README.md

 ### How it works
-This program takes a Docx template for a letter, a CSV file and a destination folder, and it generates individual letters based on the details of the details and template.
+This program takes a Docx template for a letter, a CSV file and a destination folder, and it generates individual letters based on the details and template.

 The template should contain variable names in the `${name}` notation in its body, e.g.: